tmayr/golang-deploy-examples/readme.md

 # build the Dockerfile using Dockerfile-single, produces a golang:alpine image with all os deps
 docker build . -t golang-deploy-examples-single:latest -f Dockerfile-single

+# build the Dockerfile using Dockerfile-single, produces a golang:alpine image with all os deps, stripping debug and using upx
+docker build . -t golang-deploy-examples-single-optimized:latest -f Dockerfile-single-optimized

 # build the Dockerfile using Dockerfile-stages, produces an alpine and copies binary from previous docker step
 docker build . -t golang-deploy-examples-stages:latest -f Dockerfile-stages